 Everyone's always throwing their hard-earned cash at #Netflix to get their horror rocks off.
 I myself am constantly deactivating and then reactivating my account when I feel the need to binge-watch.
-Is Netflix really the best place for horror fans this Halloween?
-I'm gonna be the first one to publicly say it: NO!
-There is an alternative viewing experience of eight independent horror #YouTube channels that are completely free to view and made with style.
+Is Netflix really the best place for horror fans to go?
+I'm gonna be the first one to publicly say it - NO!
+There is an alternative viewing experience of nine independent horror #YouTube channels that are completely free to view and made with style.
 From modest budgeted shorts' made on a shoestring to high end glossy masterpieces these are truly the finest mini-movies available for FREE anywhere on the web.
 So, let us delve deep into the twisted side of YouTube...